 Our research fits into the ongoing work done in regard to metabolic pathways in synthetic cells.
 There are current efforts related to re-energizing cell-free systems as well as work on preservation of native metabolic pathways in cell-free extract [11].
-There is research that has shown the use of glycolytic pathways for ATP regeneration in yeast extract [12] as well as cell-free buffer experiments [7].
+Prior work has shown the use of glycolytic pathways for ATP regeneration in yeast extract [12] as well as cell-free buffer experiments [7].
 Add more research topics/papers here. ?
+Need a concluding sentence for this section.

 Progress